Nkwatia Kwahu

-Nkwatia Kwahu is a town in the Kwahu East district, a district in the Eastern Region of south Ghana.
-Nkwatia comes from the etymology nkwae + tia in the Kwahu Akan language.
-Nkwae means forests, and tia means short.
-It is also the home of St. Peter's Boys Secondary School and also Nkwatia Presbyterian Secondary School.
+Nkwatia Kwahu is a town in the Kwahu East district, a district in the Eastern Region of southern Ghana.
+Nkwatia comes from the etymology 'nkwae' + 'tia' in the Kwahu Akan language.
+'Nkwae' means 'forests', and 'tia' means 'short'.
+It is also the home of St. Peter's Boys Secondary School and Nkwatia Presbyterian Secondary School.

 Education

-Nkwatia Kwahu is known for the Nkwatia Secondary School and St. Peter's Secondary School and Nkwatia Presby Secondary school (Nkwasco) The school is a second cycle institution.
+Nkwatia Kwahu is known for the Nkwatia Secondary School, St. Peter's Secondary School and Nkwatia Presby Secondary school (Nkwasco) The school is a second cycle institution.

 It is the largest town in the Kwahu East District.